jialiang/ShitCompressor/README.md

 ## Features

 - Generates [SSIMULACRA](https://github.com/cloudinary/ssimulacra) and [Butteraugli](https://github.com/google/butteraugli) scores along with a SSIM Map and Edge Artifact map so that you know how shitty your compressed image is compared to the original.
-- Contains 5 encoders (Guetzli, MozJpeg, JpegOptim and LibWebP) with the ability to preview and choose which output to save.
+- Contains 5 encoders (Guetzli, MozJpeg (lossy and lossless), JpegOptim and LibWebP) with the ability to preview and choose which output to save.
 - Ability to enable encoders and adjust quality setting on a per-image level.
 - Decoupled architecture let's you easily update encoders by replacing existing binaries without recompiling the entire program.
 - Exposed internals let's you set configure all flags and arguments that each encoder offers.